Rafael-Espinosa-Bramasco/ByteForge_WIN/README.md

 and if it return the app version, it worked.

 1. Byte forge can recive just 2 arguments: The output file name and the number of bytes to generate.
-2. Byte forge can recive 2 types of options: The filler option and the pattern option
+2. Byte forge can recive 1 type of option: The filler option

 - If you write 2 or more numbers it will result on an error.